 Havasu Falls Facts

-- But, two specific factors currently serve to limit access to this marvel of Nature.
-Most notably, the site sits on tribal land belonging to a small group of Indigenous Peoples.
-Quite understandably, the tribe strictly regulates the number of visitors to the location.
+- The site sits on tribal land belonging to a small group of Indigenous Peoples.
+Understandably, the tribe strictly regulates the number of visitors to the location.
 Access to the site remains limited to those acquiring a permit from local authorities.

 Havasu Falls Physical Description